-Try to make use of previous reports, accomplishments, and metrics to determine where the best company's talents are coming from, what strategies they used in the past, and what's the best method to target the ideal candidate profile.
+Try to make use of previous reports, accomplishments, and metrics to determine where the best company's talents are coming from.
+Also, look out what strategies they used in the past, and the best method to target the ideal candidate profile.

 It is essential to have a social media presence or to, at least, use these networks to reach top talents.
 Be active on LinkedIn, connect with people, and actively seek potential candidates.

 Use your company's brand and reputation as an advantage to attract talents.
-Ensure that your employer is strong and articulating the right message because 80 percent of talent leaders believes that it has an impact on their odds of finding the best fit.
+Ensure that your employer is strong and articulating the right message because 80 per cent of talented leaders believes that it has an impact on their odds of finding the best fit.